assemble/assemble.io/content/docs/options-marked.md

 Type: `Boolean`
 Default: `false`

-Use "smart" typograhic punctuation for things like quotes and dashes.
+Use "smart" punctuation for things like quotes and dashes.

 ### langPrefix
 Type: `String`